nodejitsu/module-foundry/README.md

 # module-foundry

-A web service for building node.js modules
+A web service for building node.js modules that runs on Linux, SmartOS and Windows.

 ## Usage